-The June 30, 2017, total pension liability, net pension liability, and sensitivity information shown in this report were determined by the consulting actuary, Gabriel, Roeder, Smith and Company (GRS), and are based on an actuarial valuation performed as of July 1, 2016.
-The total pension liability was rolled-forward from the valuation date to June 30, 2017 using generally accepted actuarial principles.
-The Retirement System Funding and Administration Act of 2017 was signed into law April 25, 2017 and included a provision to reduce the assumed rate of return from 7.50% to 7.25% effective July 1, 2017.
-As a result of this legislation, GRS made an adjustment to the calculation of the roll-forward total pension liability for this assumption change as of the measurement date of June 30, 2017.
+The June 30, 2018, total pension liability, net pension liability, and sensitivity information shown in this report were determined by the consulting actuary, Gabriel, Roeder, Smith and Company (GRS), and are based on an actuarial valuation performed as of July 1, 2017.
+The total pension liability was rolled-forward from the valuation date to June 30, 2018 using generally accepted actuarial principles.

-The following table provides a summary of the actuarial assumptions and methods used to calculate the total pension liability as of June 30, 2017.
+The following table provides a summary of the actuarial assumptions and methods used to calculate the total pension liability as of June 30, 2018.